tfinnerty02/pset-8/README.md

 I've written the input verification portion of this exercise (i.e., the stuff that makes sure the above specifications are met).
 You'll need to finish the remainder of the exercise.

-Use the provided `grader.jar` file to verify your code against my test cases.
+Use the provided `grademe.sh` script to verify your code against my test cases.

 ### Exercise 2 (`endsMeet`)